KC-ai/canyon_ai/README.md

 # Backlog

-[ ] Control connection of json formatted responses of the AI generated quotes to data ingestion/ matching of manual quote creation attributes better (don't produce $NaN)
+- [ ] Control connection of json formatted responses of the AI generated quotes to data ingestion/ matching of manual quote creation attributes better (don't produce $NaN)
-[ ] Make faster.
-Lots of lag, and just refreshes every 2 seconds now [ ] Connect actual data to CPQ
+- [ ] Make faster.
+Lots of lag, and just refreshes every 2 seconds now
+- [ ] Connect actual data to CPQ
-[ ] add the name of the quote as some function of the quote id (that way can just display or soemthing - brainstorm with ai) [ ] resize the approval workflow on the create quote tabs to look much better resized.
+- [ ] Add the name of the quote as some function of the quote id (that way can just display or something - brainstorm with ai)
+- [ ] Resize the approval workflow on the create quote tabs to look much better resized.
 They’re too huge right now.
-[ ] Fix centering and aesthetics of the generation
+- [ ] Fix centering and aesthetics of the generation
-[ ] Add Pop Ups for EVERYTHING
+- [ ] Add Pop Ups for EVERYTHING
-[ ] every time a page reloads, it takes you back to home.
+- [ ] Every time a page reloads, it takes you back to home.
 Like I delete a quote for example, it reloads back to the home page.
-I need to have it reload on the page that i want
+I need to have it reload on the page that I want
-[ ] Pop Ups every time about to terminate quote
+- [ ] Pop Ups every time about to terminate quote
-[ ] Make auto customer approval notification work
+- [ ] Make auto customer approval notification work
-[ ] auto start in My Queue for every role?
+- [ ] Auto start in My Queue for every role?
-[ ] make tutorial for it, so people know different roles access diff things.
+- [ ] Make tutorial for it, so people know different roles access different things.